leg100/yutani/README.md

 ## Resources

+### Terraform

+* Every stack is an object of type Stack; and has many modules
+* Every module is an object of type Module; and has many resources
+* Every resource is an object of type Resource; and has many attributes

+### Ansible

+* Every playbook is an object of type Playbook
+* Every task is an object of type Task

 * A resource has at the very least a resource type specified as a ruby symbol.
 * If a name isn't specified, then the module name is used.
 When there is more than one instance of a resource type in a module, an error will be raised.
 * A name is specified with an array.
 The elements will be concatenated with an underscore to generate the terraform name.
 The elements can be symbols or strings, or hashes.